SCHRJE1/SAP_RE_C4RE_DI_DWC_Content/README.md

 - Download and import the custom operator solution first: SAP RE C4RE custom python operator-1.0.0.tgz
 - Download and import the pipelines solution: SAP RE C4RE pipelines-1.0.0.tgz

-You will find the custom operator in the repository in **/subengines/com/sap/python36/operators/sap/c4r/masterdata**.
+After importing, you will find the custom operator in the repository: **/subengines/com/sap/python36/operators/sap/c4r/masterdata**.

-The two meta pipelines you will find in the repository in **/graphs/SAP/RE/C4RE/CreateTables/Meta** and **/graphs/SAP/RE/C4RE/Masterdata/Meta**.
+The two meta pipelines you also will find them in the repository: **/graphs/SAP/RE/C4RE/CreateTables/Meta** and **/graphs/SAP/RE/C4RE/Masterdata/Meta**.

 - The first one is for creating the tables in the entry layer of SAP Data Warehouse Cloud.
 - The second one is for loading data from the SAP Cloud for Real Estate API to of SAP Data Warehouse Cloud.